 Acne occurs when your pores get clogged.
 Pimples can come in blackheads whiteheads or be red and inflamed.

 When you notice acne appearing, you start to think of everything that could be causing it.
 Was it something you ate?
 Was it a product you used?
-Is it stress related?
+Is it stress-related?
 Is it the result of a new medication?
 So many ideas pop into your head, but chances are, you are overlooking the most obvious culprit—your makeup brushes.

 Your makeup brushes can harbor an array of bacteria that can be causing acne on your face.
 Think about it.
 You use your makeup brush every day.
 It touches makeup, it touches your makeup bag, and it touches your bathroom counter.
-All of these places contain bacteria, and each time your brush touches one of these areas, it is collecting more and more bacteria.
+All of these places contain bacteria, and each time your brush touches one of these areas, it collects more and more bacteria.
 This bacteria is then transferred from your brush onto your face.